How to Build an Effective SIAM Operating Model

 • Hybrid service integrator

-• Lead suppliers as service integrator
+• Lead suppliers as service integrators

 The service integrator is the most important role in the SIAM model.
 This is because SIAM’s process execution is likely to involve multiple stakeholders who don’t have homogenous practices, tools, processes, and documents.
 Although service providers have their respective processes, they nonetheless have to be integrated as part of an overall model with defined rules, interactions, and controls.